Elmer Burnham: Head football coach

 At the same time, the Purdue Boilermakers football program was in turmoil.
-In January 1942, Allen (Mal) Elward had been removed as the school's athletic director because of the football team's poor 1941 performance, but was to stay on as the football coach for the remainder of the year.
+In January 1942, Mal Elward had been removed as the school's athletic director because of the football team's poor 1941 performance, but was to stay on as the football coach for the remainder of the year.
 The college newspaper called Elward's retention a betrayal, stating that he was widely and deeply unpopular: "Members of the team had vowed they would no longer play if Elward remained."
 Thereupon Elward resigned to join the Navy, and within a month Burnham—a well-known and popular figure in Boilermakers football—became head coach.

 1942 season

 As the 1942 football season approached, sportswriters noted that Purdue's morale had improved with the new coaching staff and the introduction of new formations and plays, but warned that the Boilermakers faced a daunting schedule.
 With the exception of a 7-6 upset over Northwestern University, Purdue's 1942 season was one of losses.
 Burnham committed to "do better next season, if there is college football."